 - 8.29 Pursuant to Section 104D of the Resource Management Act 1991 if a proposal is a non-complying activity then it must pass at least one of the tests of either Section 104D(1)(a) or Section 104D(1)(b) before an application can be assessed to make a decision under Section 104B of the Resource Management Act 1991.
-If the application fails both tests of Section 104D then the application must be declined. - 8.30 It is considered that, subject to appropriate conditions of consent, the proposal satisfies the threshold test of Section 104D because, as demonstrated in this report, the adverse effects on the environment will be no more than minor and, as concluded this report, the proposal will not be contrary to the Objectives and Policies of the Kaipara District Plan 2013.
-It is therefore concluded that the application meets both of the tests of Section 104D of the Resource Management Act 1991. - 8.31 The application can be assessed against the provisions of Section 104B of the Resource Management Act 1991 and a substantive decision made.
+If the application fails both tests of Section 104D then the application must be declined. - 8.30 It is considered that, subject to appropriate conditions of consent, the proposal satisfies the threshold test of Section 104D because, as demonstrated in this report, the adverse effects on the environment will be no more than minor (as concluded in the notification assessment dated 20 November 2019) and, as concluded this report, the proposal will not be contrary to the Objectives and Policies of the Kaipara District Plan 2013. - 8.31 It is therefore concluded that the application meets both of the tests of Section 104D of the Resource Management Act 1991.
+The application can be assessed against the provisions of Section 104B of the Resource Management Act 1991 and a substantive decision made.